Youth Sports: Get in the Game!

 Free Online Tools and Resources

-As a PacificSource member, you can access free online resources powered by WebMD®.
-To get started, log in to InTouch, and then click on Health Manager.
+As a PacificSource member, you can access CaféWell, an online health engagement portal.
+To get started, log into InTouch, and then click on the CaféWell button.

-- Take the HealthQuotient® health risk assessment to identify potential health risks related to lifestyle.
+- Complete the health assessment to identify your potential health risks.

-If you have questions about your coverage, a claim, or any benefit or service, please log in to InTouch for Members to access information or e-mail our Customer Service team at email@example.com.
+If you have questions about your coverage, a claim, or any benefit or service, please log into InTouch to access information, or contact our Customer Service team: